Discover 33 Delightful Things to Do in Mallorca, Spain!

 Close-up of the facade of the Palma de Mallorca Cathedral

-The cathedral isn’t all medieval though.
+The Cathedral isn’t all medieval though.

 A huge, quirky crown of thorns above the altar was sculpted by the quixotic architect Antoni Gaudi.